alphagov/whitehall/docs/search_setup_guide.md

 The easiest way to get a search index is to replicate it from the Integration environment.
 This will not contain local changes to your content, but will be enough for many tests.
-To fetch the replica, use the `replicate-data-local.sh` script from the `development` project (as documented in that project's README).
+To fetch the replica, use the `replicate-elasticsearch.sh` script from `govuk-docker` (as documented in [its README](https://github.com/alphagov/govuk-docker#how-to-replicate-data-locally)).
 If you need to have local changes in your dev environment copied into the search index, you will actually need to rebuild the search index.